Warning as research reveals the dog breeds most at risk as temperatures fall

 Limit your dog’s time outside:

 Dogs can suffer from frostbite, most often on their earflaps.
-It is best to keep dogs inside when possible when temperatures hit below seven degrees, with short visits outside to help your pet acclimate to the freezing temperatures.
+It is best to keep dogs inside when possible when temperatures hit below 7°C, with short visits outside to help your pet acclimate to the freezing temperatures.
 This can be done whenever your dog needs to use the toilet

 Bundle your dog in warm clothes: